PickYourOwn.org

 Follow the directions with your pressure canner and process the jars for the times and pressures below depending upon your altitude, type of pressure canner and jar size.
 My canner is a dial-type, shown at left.

-Once the gauge hits 10 or 11 pounds (depending on the type you have), start your timer going - for 25 minutes.
+Once the gauge hits 10 or 11 pounds (depending on the type you have), start your timer going - see the table below for the time for the size of jar and altitude.
 Adjust the heat, as needed, to maintain that pressure.

 Note: the chart below will help you determine the right processing time and pressure, if you have a different type of canner, or are above sea level.